Measurements according to ISO 9612

 Personal sound exposure meter integrated with the microphone, meeting specification of IEC61252, often called as “noise dose meter” or “noise dosimeter”

 Sound level meters meeting requirements for Class 1 or Class 2 of IEC 61672-1.
 Class 1 are recommended especially in low temperatures or when noise is dominated by high frequencies.

 PC software for measurement data post-processing and reporting according to ISO 9612 procedures.

 The sound calibrator meeting requirements of IEC 60942:2003, class 1, providing one or more frequencies within the rage of interest.

-The instruments used for occupational noise measurements are called noise dosimeters, also referred as “personal sound exposure meters”.
-The noise dosimeter is a wearable sound level meter of a class 2 accuracy.
+The noise dosimeter, also referred as “personal sound exposure meter” is basically a wearable sound level meter of a class 2 accuracy.
 The personal noise dosimeter may be worn on the shoulder, collar, or other location close to the ear.